 We use energy in our daily lives in many ways.
 We use it to get to school, power our lights, cook our food and heat our homes.
 Energy is used to make and transport goods and materials.
 Some of our energy comes from the sun, wind and water.
 Fossil fuels are another energy source, which, like fossils, come from ancient plants and animals.
 Burning fossil fuels releases greenhouse gases into the atmosphere which trap in more heat and warm the Earth.

-Climate change affects local First Peoples in different ways in terms of changes to the land, plants, animals and traditional practices.
-Invite a Knowledge Keeper or Aboriginal elder to speak to the class about stewardship and caring for our resources to help students understand their community and place.
+Climate change affects local Indigenous People in different ways in terms of changes to the land, plants, animals and traditional practices.
+Invite a Knowledge Keeper or an Indigenous Elder to speak to the class about stewardship and caring for our resources to help students understand their community and place.

 Choosing renewable energy sources helps reduce the impact of our energy use on the environment.
 In B.C., the vast majority of electricity is generated from water, a clean and renewable source.
 Non-renewable energy sources have a greater impact on the environment than renewable energy sources.
 Burning fossil fuels for energy releases greenhouse gases and carbon into the environment that had previously been trapped underground.